Top 10 Spine Strengthening Exercises to Improve Your Posture

 6. Bird Dog

 Begin on all fours.
-Lift your right arm through the front in standing with your back at a parallel position to the ground and your left leg backwards in a straight line from your right hand to your left foot.
-In this position, the abdominal muscles are firm and tightened, hold this posture for a few seconds, before switching to the opposite side.
+Lift your right arm through the front while standing with your back parallel to the ground and your left leg backwards in a straight line from your right hand to your left foot.
+In this position, the abdominal muscles are firm and tightened.
+Hold this posture for a few seconds before switching to the opposite side.
 This exercise is particularly practical for improving overall balance and solidity attained from the strength of the core spine.

 7. Wall Angels

-For this position, stand sideways, with your back leaned against a wall or any elevated object with your feet slightly forward.
+For this position, stand sideways with your back leaned against a wall or any elevated object and your feet slightly forward.
 With your arms stretched up against the wall, swing your arms inward to make an open ‘Y’ shape and then go back to the initial ‘W’ position.
-I found out that this exercise is ideal for correcting postural deviations and helps one to develop upper back and spine muscles.
+This exercise is ideal for correcting postural deviations and helps one develop upper back and spine muscles.

 8. Knee-to-Chest Stretch